larham/dotfiles/README.md

 10. `mkdir -p ~/.hammerspoon/Spoons`
 11. `cd  ~/.hammerspoon/Spoons && unzip ~/Downloads/SpoonInstall.spoon.zip` or, if macos auto-unzipped, `cp -R ~/Downloads/SpoonInstall.spoon ~/.hammerspoon/Spoons/`
 12. Start hammerspoon (for windowing)
 13. Start Maccy (for clipboard), and open app prefs to enable checkboxes: "Launch at login" and "Paste automatically".
-Both of these preferences require a manual manipulating System preferences:
+Both of these preferences require a manual manipulation of System preferences:
     1. Login -> Open at Login
     2. Security->Accessibility (Allow the applications below to control your computer)
 14. Update [~/.oh-my-zsh](https://stackoverflow.com/questions/33486633/upgrading-oh-my-zsh-gives-me-not-a-git-repository-error):